 Key findings and recommendations from the first Symposium on Social Media and Regulation in Converged Environment

 The main discussion regarding the role of regulation of social media focused on how to control the information posted (in terms of the spread of fake news and hate speech) and how to protect the vulnerable groups.
 The speakers of the Symposium agreed on the need for regulation, however, there was less agreement concerning how social media can be regulated in practice.
-The dynamics of the technological development seem to be much faster than the legal process, still in EU we can already see some positive results concerning various innovative forms of regulation.
-One of the good although controversial examples of regulation is the German Network Enforcement Act which obliges social media to report how many posts they have deleted.
+The dynamics of technological development seem to be much faster than the legal process, still in EU we can already see some positive results concerning various innovative forms of regulation.
+One of the good although controversial examples of regulation are the German Network Enforcement Act which obliges social media to report how many posts they have deleted.
 The fact that social media are large business companies could be one of the challenges in regulating them, thus one of the recommendations was to rather cooperate with social networks, let them create their own sanction system for violating rules by the users.
-The threat of overregulation should be also kept in mind as it can lead to the restriction of the freedom of speech.
+The threat of overregulation should be also kept in mind as it can lead to the restriction of freedom of speech.
 Increasing media literacy could be another effective way in raising awareness among users, making them less prone to consume fake news.
-The main challenge seems to be introduction of regulating Video Sharing Platforms within revised Audiovisual Media Services Directive, where Ireland will play a key role.
-There seem to be issues that should be discussed in more detail, such as Virtual Reality, Personal Identity and Digital Identity, as well as apparently overrated Artificial Intelligence.
+The main challenge seems to be the introduction of regulating Video Sharing Platforms within the revised Audiovisual Media Services Directive, where Ireland will play a key role.
+There seem to be issues that should be discussed in more detail, such as Virtual Reality, Personal Identity, and Digital Identity, as well as apparently overrated Artificial Intelligence.

 What was missing?

-It was a bit surprising that no one tackled controversial radical Czech draft proposal on regulating social media in reverse order – to punish severely those who would delete posts by users (see materials PP 4.5a and PP 4.5b).
+It was a bit surprising that no one tackled controversial radical Czech draft proposals on regulating social media in reverse order – to punish severely those who would delete posts by users (see materials PP 4.5a and PP 4.5b).

 No one pointed out at the radical non-regulatory suggestion originating from Australia (see material PP 2.
 0).